sidhu177/UsefulSQL/Main/UsingMerge.md

 An example workflow is getting a csv file into a landing table and then merging with Staging table which inturn gets merged into Dimension and later Reporting table/view

 .csv --> Lnd --> Stg --> Dim --> Rpt

+where Landing table is a truncate and load table containing only current day's data and Staging table contains historical data.